CHAPTERS

 “How much do you miss me when summer ends?” she asked.

 She bit her lip.
 “School’s a cage after this.
 Leaving you stings worse every year.”
+She let out a breath she tried to hide.
+“I wish we could go together.”

+“Sure,” he murmured.
 “Just need a spare hundred grand.”

 “That’s not why I—” She stopped.
 “Just look.
 Look how big it is.”